 FingerMotion Inc. (the "Company," "we," "us," "our" or "FingerMotion") is a US fintech company incorporated in Delaware, USA, with its corporate offices in New York, NY.
 We operate three principal lines of business, a video game division, a mobile payment platform and a mass SMS text message service.
-We operate our video game platform through Finger Motion Company Limited, a Hong Kong corporation ("FMCL"), which became an indirect, wholly owned subsidiary of the Company on July 13, 2017 pursuant to a share exchange agreement entered into among the Company, FMCL and FMCL's former shareholders.
+We operate our video game platform through Finger Motion Company Limited, a Hong Kong corporation ("FMCL"), which became an indirect, wholly owned subsidiary of the Company on July 13, 2017 pursuant to that certain Share Exchange Agreement entered into among the Company, FMCL and FMCL's former shareholders.

-The Video Game industry covers multiple sectors and is currently experiencing a move away from physical games towards digital software.
+The video game industry covers multiple sectors and is currently experiencing a move away from physical games and towards digital software.
 Advances in technology and streaming now allow users to download games rather than visiting retailers.
-Video game publishers are expanding their direct-to-consumer channels, with mobile gaming current growth leader, and eSports and virtual reality gaining momentum as the next big sectors.
-This is the business focus for FMCL.
+Video game publishers are expanding their direct-to-consumer channels, with mobile gaming the current growth leader and eSports and virtual reality gaining momentum as the next big sectors.
+This industry is FMCL's business focus.

-In June 2018, FMCL temporarily paused its publishing and operating plans for existing games other projects.
-The Company's board of directors decided to re-focus the Company's resources into the new business opportunities in China, particularly the mobile data business.
+In June 2018, FMCL temporarily paused its publishing and operating plans for existing games and other projects.
+The Company's board of directors decided to re-focus the Company's resources on new business opportunities in China, particularly in the field of mobile data.